 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-A PCRV with a Bachelor’s Degree in public health or related field and experience in conducting community health programming in a low-resource environment is needed to implement malaria related projects.
-The Volunteer will advocate for and coordinate malaria activities among PCVs as well as support and improve the implementation of programs at the community level in selected Ingobyi-supported districts by supporting community case management activities.
-With IntraHealth the Volunteer will support implementation of infection prevention and control activities, data entry and analysis of malaria and RMNCH generate data, and in the development of success stories and program briefs.
+PCRVs with a Bachelor’s Degree in public health or related field and experience in conducting community health programming in a low-resource environment are needed to implement malaria related projects.
+The Volunteers will advocate for and coordinate malaria activities as well as support and improve the implementation of programs at the community level in selected Ingobyi-supported districts by supporting community case management activities.
+With IntraHealth, the Volunteer will support implementation of infection prevention and control activities, data entry and analysis of malaria and RMNCH generate data, and in the development of success stories and program briefs.
 The goal of this assignment is to strengthen the support for malaria related projects in Kigali.

 • At least two years of experience conducting community health programming in a low-resource environment.